 The XOLO Go plan is free, and you can sell your freelance services to any other company in the world.
 You just need to pay 5% for every transaction and you’re done with the bureaucracy.
 Everything is invoiced through XOLO and you’re done.

-However, if you want more freedom, you will need to apply for eResidency and set up a XOLO Leap account with a legit business.
+However, if you want more freedom, you will need to apply for eResidency and set up a XOLO Leap account.

 Not long ago, Estonia opened its fantastic system to the whole world.
 Becoming an eResident doesn’t give you the same rights as an Estonian citizen, but you can use their digital business environment using your personal ID card.